This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 The new doorbell I purchased is nearly the same size as the old doorbell I was replacing, so it was easy to align them.
 First, I needed to figure out where the new doorbell was going to go compared to the old bell (AKA, a smidge to the right on the doorframe).

-Step 4: Patch and Paint the Doorframe, If Necessary
+Step 4: Patch and paint the door frame, if necessary

 Knowing I wouldn’t put the new doorbell in the exact same spot as the old one, I needed to patch the screw holes with wood filler.
 I also needed to touch up the unpainted area beneath the old plate on the left side of the trim work.
 You can probably guess where this is going…